 05.01 Director, Office of Nuclear Material Safety and Safeguards (NMSS).

-At the Director’s discretion, may request briefing from staff on licensee performance if an ANI is identified.
+At the Director’s discretion, may request a briefing(s) from staff on licensee performance if an ANI is identified.

+At the Director’s discretion, may participate in LPR public/safeguards meetings for facilities with two or more ANIs or an ANI in the same performance area over two consecutive assessment periods.

 05.02 Regional Administrator, Region II.

-At the Regional Administrator’s discretion, may request briefing from staff on licensee performance if an ANI is identified.
+At the Regional Administrator’s discretion, may request a briefing(s) from staff on licensee performance if an ANI is identified.

-At the Regional Administrator’s discretionmay meet with licensee senior management, after being briefed by NRC staff, to discuss results of the review.
+At the Regional Administrator’s discretion, may meet with licensee senior management, after being briefed by NRC staff, to discuss results of the review.

+The Regional Administrator (or designee) may participate in LPR public/safeguards meetings for facilities with two or more ANIs or an ANI in the same performance area over two consecutive assessment periods.

-he Regional Administrator 05.03 Director, Division of Fuel Management (DFM).
+05.03 Director, Division of Fuel Management (DFM).

 Maintains this IMC by revising it periodically on behalf of NMSS (program office).